relaycorp/veraid-website/src/pages/spec.md

 3. **Signature Production:**

+   - **Member signatures:**
      - Members use their private keys to sign content.
      - The signature is packaged with the member's certificate, the organisation certificate, and the DNSSEC chain into a signature bundle.
+   - **Organisation signatures:**
+     - The organisation uses its private key to sign content directly.
+     - The organisation MUST include member attribution to indicate which member authored the content.
+     - The signature is packaged with the organisation certificate and the DNSSEC chain into a signature bundle.

 4. **Signature Verification:**
    - Verifiers extract and validate the DNSSEC chain to confirm the organisation's public key.
    - The organisation certificate is validated using the public key from the TXT record.
+   - For member signatures:
      - The member certificate is validated against the organisation certificate.
      - The digital signature is verified using the member's public key.
+   - For organisation signatures:
+     - The digital signature is verified using the organisation's public key.
+     - The member attribution is extracted and presented to the user.
    - Additional checks ensure the signature is valid for the intended service and time period.

 Each of these workflows contributes to the overall security and integrity of the VeraId ecosystem.